rlporter24/Foote-Step_Findings/README.md

 | Foote-Step Thermometer Calibration Example | This sheet works through the analysis of data to generate a standard curve for the advanced thermometer calibration experiment |
 | Foote-Step Analysis Example | This sheet works through the analysis from raw data to interpretable plots, demonstrating both the difference method and thermometer calibration method for compensating for mis-calibrated thermometers |

+For a description of the molecular basis for the greenhouse gas effect, check out [this page](https://www.nku.edu/~hicks/CHE%20120/The%20Greenhouse%20Effect%20alpha.htm)!

 This project was supported by [Nano@Stanford](https://nanolabs.stanford.edu/).